mcgahalab/ExomeSeq_wNorm/README.md

 ## About

-This workflow performs a ExomeSeq analysis with bwa, Mutect2, Mutect, Strelka, Varscan, Sequenza.
+This workflow performs a ExomeSeq analysis with bwa, Mutect2, Mutect, Strelka, Varscan, Sequenza while taking into consideration matched normals.
 It has been customized to work on the HPC4Health Slurm cluster and includes extra analysis to do genotype matching.

 Link to the original snakemake workflow: [RNAseq-Exome-snakemake/Snakemake/exome/](https://github.com/pmcc-modil/pipelines/tree/main/RNAseq-Exome-snakemake/Snakemake/exome)